 When you practice responsible spending, you’re building a strong financial foundation.
 This foundation will equip you to make better decisions when it comes to borrowing and repaying your debt.

 Many people underestimate the importance of making their loan payments on time every month.
 Your payment history accounts for 35% of your total credit score, so don’t make the mistake of neglecting this area.

 Your creditors will report your payment activity to the credit bureaus every 30 days.
 While a single missed payment is unlikely to hurt your credit, multiple late payments will cause your score to take a hit.

-Also note that this metric refers to loan products like credit cards, student loans or mortgage payments.
 Other monthly payments, like your gas or water bill, won’t hurt your credit unless the company sends you to a collection agency.
-However, it’s a good practice to pay those on time, anyway.
+It’s a good practice to pay those on time, anyway.